-Every company should have an objective to implement best practice for corporate governance.
+Every organisation should have an objective to implement good practice for corporate governance.
 Captive insurance companies are no exception.

-Airmic is delighted to publish this Guide produced in partnership with Aon plc, and informed by contributions from Airmic members.
-As captive insurance companies become more sophisticated and attract increasing levels of regulatory scrutiny, the role of Independent Non-Executive Directors (iNEDs) on the board has continued to grow and play a central part in the development of effective levels of governance and the provision of expert insight.
+Airmic is delighted to publish this Guide produced in partnership with Aon plc and informed by contributions from Airmic members.
+As captive insurance companies become more sophisticated and attract increasing levels of parental and regulatory scrutiny, the role of and independent non-excutive directors (iNEDs) in various captive domiciles on the board has continued to grow and play a central part in the development of effective levels of governance and the provision of advice and expertise with specific specialities.

-The Guide is designed as a resource for individuals currently serving as directors on captive boards, or considering an appointment in the future, A Practical Guide for Independent Non-Executive Directors on Captive Boards suggests a range of simple but important steps that can be taken to ensure captive company board oversight is fit for purpose and contains valuable information for captive managers and captive owners when considering new appointments to the board.
-It is also relevant for risk managers who want to reevaluate the effectiveness of their captive's board and Independent Non-Executive Directors (iNEDs).
-This Guide makes good business sense as captives grow in sophistication and complexity.
+The Guide is designed as a resource for individuals currently serving as directors on captive boards or considering an appointment in the future.
+It suggests a range of simple but important steps that can be taken to ensure captive company board oversight is fit for purpose, and it contains valuable information for captive managers and captive owners when considering new appointments to the board.
+The Guide is also relevant for risk professionals who want to evaluate the effectiveness of their captive's board and independent non-executive directors (iNEDs).

-Julia Graham Deputy CEO and Technical Director, Airmic
+Julia Graham CEO, Airmic